 We pulled up to the front bumper of the Jeep.
 I decided to let Justin and the Jeep driver hook it up, since they appeared to be neighbors.
 Justin clamped the positive post on the Jeep’s battery and grabbed the hood post with the negative clamp, while I blocked the rear wheels and knocked the transmission out of gear.
 As I came around to the front of the two vehicles, Justin was about to hook the two other ends to the battery in his truck.

 “Look to the side!”
 I commanded as he was about to place the second (negative) cable to the post.
 He didn’t question why, but just followed the instructions.
-When everything was set, I wiggled all four clamps a bit to scratch into some fresh medal.
+When everything was set, I wiggled all four clamps a bit to scratch into some fresh metal.

 “Okay, give it a try,” I told the Jeep owner.
 It fired right up.
 Justin started to take off the cables.
 “Look to the side,” I told him again.
 We wrapped up the cables, the Jeep owner thanked us, and we all went back to what we were doing.